-Avoid data/content loss and unnecessary costs by subscribing to WordPress and content updates.
+Avoid data/content loss and unnecessary costs by subscribing to an Annual Website Maintenance Plan.

 Every WordPress site is a target, not because WordPress isn’t secure, but because it is so prevalent.
 WordPress has a share of almost 30% of the internet, which means there are huge payoffs for hackers who can figure out how to break in.
 Hackers don’t care how much traffic your site gets – they just want to use your site to send out spam or other nefarious things for a few days until you beef up your security, and then they move on.
 Any time someone finds a security vulnerability in WordPress, the WordPress team releases an update to fix the vulnerability.
 The same goes for plugins and themes.
 On top of that, any time a security vulnerability is fixed, information about the problem becomes publicly available.
 That means that hackers know how to get into old versions of WordPress.
 So it is extremely important to keep your site updated to avoid getting hacked!

 WordPress publishes new core releases as they become available; every few months or so, and sometimes smaller updates as often as weekly.
 In addition to the WordPress core, plugins (the bells and whistles that make your site so awesome) may also require updates on a regular basis.

 If the core and plugins become outdated, your site can lose functionality and become vulnerable to a plethora security threats that can lead to your database and files being erased, AND infect your visitors with malware.

 Updates can also provide new features!
 Sometimes the features will be pretty exciting, sometimes you will hardly notice, but it’s always good to have access to all of the latest stuff.